equinor/everest-tutorials/docs/source/well_order/well_order.rst

    "Wells","A1","A2","A3","A4","A5","A6"
    "Priorities","0.6","0.55","0.5","0.45","0.4","0.35"

 Let's assume, we want to start optimization with wells drilled in alphabetical order.
 We need to assign drilling priority value for each well.
 The higher the probability value the earlier the well will be drilled.
 This means, we need to choose the highest priority value for the first well (A1) and lowest priority for the last well (A6).
 See the :ref:`table_initial_controls_do` for chosen well priority values.
 We recommend spacing priority values evenly.
 We also need to specify what standard deviation to use when randomizing priorities for perturbations.
 We recommend setting standard deviation to be equal to difference between the priority values (0.05 for the example in :ref:`table_initial_controls_do`).
-For information on how to define a more complex time scheduling constraints for rig and slot (un)availability, see relevant documentation section `(Everest documentation <https://everest.readthedocs.io/en/latest/forward_model_jobs.html#drill_planner-category>`_)
+For information on how to define a more complex time scheduling constraints with rig and slot availability, see relevant documentation section `(Everest documentation <https://everest.readthedocs.io/en/latest/forward_model_jobs.html#drill_planner-category>`_)

 .. _objectives_wo:
 Objective functions